Quebec City–Windsor Corridor (Via Rail): Trackage

 Most of the trackage that Via trains use along the Corridor is owned by the Canadian National Railway.
-Via owns three former freight lines long the Corridor, one from Smiths Falls to Coteau-du-Lac, Quebec, via Ottawa; one from Smiths Falls to Brockville; and one from Chatham, Ontario, to Windsor, Ontario.
-Via Corridor trains run on three segments of tracks owned by Metrolinx; one from Burlington, Ontario, to Pickering, Ontario; one from Toronto Union Station to Malton, Mississauga; and one from Georgetown, Ontario, to Kitchener, Ontario.
+Via owns three former freight lines long the Corridor, one from Smiths Falls to Coteau-du-Lac, Quebec, via Ottawa; one from Smiths Falls to Brockville; and one from Chatham to Windsor, Ontario.
+Via Corridor trains run on three segments of tracks owned by Metrolinx; one from Burlington to Pickering, Ontario; one from Toronto Union Station to Malton, Mississauga; and one from Georgetown to Kitchener, Ontario.
 The proposed High Frequency Rail plan calls for adding Corridor services between Toronto and Quebec City that run on newly constructed dedicated tracks.